Skip to Content

 Soil nutrient content

 Jade plants require substantial nutrition content for healthy growth.
-For this reason, apart from the soil’s drainage, you need to add organic matter to the potting mix.
+For this reason, apart from the soil’s drainage, you must add organic matter to the potting mix.
 The organic matter you add also improves the soil quality, retaining just enough moisture for the plant.

 If you choose a cactus mix, for instance, you will need to boost the nutritional value of the soil by adding some organic matter.
 Jade plants require more nitrogen as compared to other succulents.